SamG101-Developer/SPP-Primer-2/Writerside/topics/1-1-Terms-Definitions.md

 #### Variables & Values

-A variable is a named memory location that can store a value.
+A variable is a named memory location.
 A value is the data that is stored in the memory location.
+A value can be moved between variables.
+Not every variable has a value.

 #### Owned Object

-An owned object is the value being stored in a variable.
-The term "owned" refers to the fact that the actual value is being referred, not a borrowed instance of the value.
-This means the owned object's owner is responsible for the value's lifetime, and when the owner goes out of scope, the value is deallocated.
-An owned object can be moved into another variable.
-If this new variable belongs to an outer frame (ie returning or yielding an owned object), then the lifetime of the owned object will be extended to match the new scope that the new owner variable resides in.
+An owned object is a value that is stored in a variable.
+The term "owned" refers to the fact that the value is being referred to, and not a borrowed instance of it.
+This means that the variable containing the value is responsible for the value's lifetime; the variable going out of scope causes de-allocation of the value.

 #### Borrowed Object